Mazic4/MetaStore/README.md

 ```
 ## Usage Example
 Using the CIFAR10/AGNews/Imagenet dataset as example, you can test MetaStore with the following methods:
-* naive: The naive method that store and compute on full gradient
-* recon: A p2b method that use \<prefix, suffix\> pairs to store/load gradients, but reconstruct gradients in GPU.
-* ted: the method that run with p2p operators in MetaStore
-* half: the method that run with p2b operators in MetaStore

 You can run the scripts to test MetaStore:
 ```